tusharmath/react-announce/README.md

 */

 ```
- Every subscriber get all the notification from all the instances of the component, of each of its lifecycle and custom events.
+ Every subscriber gets all the notification from all the instances of the component, of each of its lifecycle and custom events.
 Each notification on the stream is fired with three keys —

  ```js
 {